nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ---

 Are you a CS student struggling to keep track of your internship applications?
 Do you feel tired of using spreadsheets?
-We have just the right tool for you!
+We have just the right tool.

 Introducing PleaseHireUs (PHU), the internship tracking application made just for you!<br>

 ![Ui](images/icon.png){:style="display:block; margin-left:auto; margin-right:auto"}

-Now you will never miss any application deadlines or internship interviews again!
+Now you will never miss any application deadlines or internship interviews again.
 PleaseHireUs has been optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, PleaseHireUs can get your internship management tasks done faster than traditional GUI apps.
-We hope you find PleaseHireUs to be very useful in your internship hunt!
+We hope you find PleaseHireUs to be very useful in your internship hunt.

 <div style="page-break-after: always;"></div>

+## Table of Content
 * Table of Contents
 {:toc}
 <div style="page-break-after: always;"></div>

 ## About this User Guide

 This guides aims to: <br>

 1. Teach first-time users how to start using PleaseHireUs
-2. Show and explain to users how to use each command
+2. Show and explain to users how to use the features available
-3. Provide users with a summary of the commands available
+3. Provide users with a summary of the features available
 4. Provide advance users with tips to improve their experience

 ## Navigating the User Guide
 **Information Box**